A 4D-Var Method with Flow-Dependent Background Covariances for the Shallow-Water Equations: Introduction

 An important practical issue of the 4D-Var method is that, due to chaotic nature of the systems encountered in weather prediction, the negative log-likelihood (cost function) can become highly non-convex if the assimilation window is too long.
 The reason for this is that for deterministic dynamical systems, as the assimilation window grows, the smoothing distribution gets more and more concentrated on the stable manifold of the initial position, which is a complicated lower dimensional set (see \cite{pires1996extending}, \cite{paulin2016concentration} for more details).
 On one hand, this means that it becomes very difficult to find the MAP estimator.
 On the other hand, due to the highly non-Gaussian nature of the posterior in this setting, the MAP might be far away from the posterior mean, and have a large mean square error.
 Moreover, for longer windows, the precision of the tangent linear model/adjoint solvers might decrease.
 Due to these facts, the performance of 4D-Var deteriorates for many models when the observation window becomes too long (see \cite{kalnay20074}).

 The observations in the previous window are taken into account via the background (prior) distribution, which is a Gaussian whose mean is the estimate of the current position based on the previous windows, and has a certain covariance matrix.
 The choice of this background covariance matrix is an important and difficult problem that has attracted much research. \cite{fisher2003background} states that in operational weather forecasting systems up to 85\% of the information in the smoothing distribution comes from the background (prior) distribution.
 The main contribution of this paper is an improvement of the 4D-Var methodology by a principled definition of this matrix in a flow-dependent way.
 This is based on the observations in the previous $b$ assimilation windows (for a parameter $b\ge 1$).
-Via simulations on the shallow-water model, we show that our method compares favourably in precision and computational time with the state-of-the-art methods, Ensemble Kalman filter (ENKF) and En4D-Var (a 4D-Var method which uses background covariances generated by an ENKF).
-The main reason for the improved precision is that we do not rely on localisation, hence we can capture long range dependencies in the covariances that arise over long assimilation windows.
+Via simulations on the shallow-water model, we show that our method compares favourably in precision with the state-of-the-art Hybrid 4D-Var method (see \cite{lorenc2015comparison}).

 The structure of the paper is as follows.
 In the rest of this section, we briefly review the literature on 4D-Var background covariances.
 In Section \ref{sec:model} the modelling framework for the shallow-water equations is described in detail.
 In Section \ref{secflowdependent4DVAR} we introduce our 4D-Var method with flow-dependent background covariance.
 In particular, Section \ref{sec:comparisonwithflowdep} compares our method with other choices of flow-dependent background covariances in the literature.
-In Section \ref{secsimulations} we present some simulation results and compare the performance of our method with the ENKF and En4D-Var methods.
+In Section \ref{secsimulations} we present some simulation results and compare the performance of our method with Hybrid 4D-Var.
 Finally, in Section \ref{secconclusion} we state some conclusions for this paper.